 - Fill and boil the kettle

-- Place the salmon onto a plate, open the green tea bags and shake the green tea over the salmon.
+- Place 4 salmon fillets onto a plate, open 2 green tea bags and shake the green tea over the salmon.
 Season with salt and pepper and make sure the salmon is evenly coated on all sides.

-- Pour a small amount of olive oil into a frying pan over a medium heat and place the salmon in the pan, skin side down.
-Fry the skin side for at least four minutes then periodically turn the salmon until it is golden brown on the other sides.
+- Pour a small amount of olive oil into a frying pan on a medium heat and place the salmon in the pan, skin side down.
+Fry the skin side for at least four minutes then periodically turn the salmon until all the sides turn golden brown.

-- Wash the rice thoroughly until the water runs clear then add it to a saucepan with the coconut milk, 400g water (refill the coconut milk tin) and half a lemon.
+- Wash 300g of basmati rice until the water runs clear then add it to a saucepan with a tin of coconut milk, 400g water (refill the coconut milk tin to measure the water) and half a lemon.
 Bring the water to a boil then place a lid on the saucepan and turn the heat all the way down.
 Cook for 10 minutes then turn off the heat leaving the saucepan lid on.

-- Slice half a red chilli to use as a garnish then place the remaining half into a blender along with a thumb sized piece of peeled ginger, a tablespoon of miso paste, a heaped teaspoon of honey, 2 tablespoons of soy sauce, the juice from half a lemon, most of the coriander and a small splash of water.
+- Slice half a red chilli to use as a garnish then place the remaining half into a blender along with a thumb sized piece of peeled ginger, a tablespoon of miso paste, a heaped teaspoon of honey, 2 tablespoons of soy sauce, the juice from half a lemon, most of a handful of coriander and a small splash of water.
 Blend until all the ingredients have combined into a smooth liquid.
 Taste and add more soy sauce if needed.

-- Fill a saucepan with the boiled water and add 200g of mange tout, 200g of broccoli and 300g of asparagus.
-Cook for around 3 minutes until vegetables are slightly tender.
+- Fill a saucepan with boiled water and add 200g of mange tout, 200g of broccoli and 300g of asparagus.
+Cook for around 3 minutes until vegetables are just tender.

 - Pour the miso dressing into a bowl or serving platter then place the vegetables on top.

-- Gently fluff the rice, remove the lemon squeezing its contents over the rice and transfer to a large bowl and place the salmon and skins on top.
+- Gently fluff the rice, remove the lemon squeezing its contents over the rice and transfer to a large bowl placing the salmon and skins on top.
 Garnish with the chilli slices, coriander leaves and lime wedges.